-Message Specification Maintenance overdue If the service intervals are not followed then the warranty does not cover any damaged parts - contact a workshop ^B .
-Transmission Oil change needed Contact a workshop ^B to check the car as soon as possible.
+Message Specification Time for reg- ular mainte- nance Time for regular service - contact a workshop B .
+The timing is determined by the number of kilometres driven, number of months since the last service, engine running time and oil grade.
+Maintenance overdue If the service intervals are not followed then the warranty does not cover any damaged parts - contact a workshop B .
+Transmission Oil change needed Contact a workshop B to check the car as soon as possible.
 Transmission Reduced per- formance The gearbox cannot handle full capacity.
-Drive carefully until the message clears ^C .
-If shown repeatedly - contact a workshop ^B .
+Drive carefully until the message clears C .
+If shown repeatedly - contact a workshop B .
 Transmission hot Reduce speed Drive more smoothly or stop the car in a safe manner.
-Disengage the gear and run the engine at idling speed until the message clears ^C .
-Transmission hot Stop safely Wait for cooling Critical fault.
-Stop the car immediately in a safe manner and contact a workshop ^B .
+Disengage the gear and run the engine at idling speed until the message clears C .

-Message Specification Temporarily off ^A A function has been temporarily switched off and is reset automatically while driving or after starting again.
+Message Specification Transmission hot Stop safely Wait for cooling Critical fault.
+Stop the car immediately in a safe manner and contact a workshop B .
+Temporarily off A A function has been temporarily switched off and is reset automatically while driving or after starting again.
 Low battery charge Power save mode The audio system is switched off to save energy.
 Charge the battery.